You want smart political talk without the meltdowns?

 Elvis Chan, in his deposition, he testified that he believed that pressure from Congress also, so you've got congressional leaders now part of this, made social media companies adopt stricter content modulation policies.

-Did he mention that he mentioned specific names?
+Did he mention specific names?

 No, he just said the staffers and those committees in particular, right?

-So again, the Democrats in Congress and their staffers, they wanted to affect outcomes.
+So, again, the Democrats in Congress and their staffers, they wanted to affect outcomes.

 They wanted to affect content they did not like.

-And uh that's one of the things we're trying to tackle that's come to light in these depositions as well.
+And that's one of the things we're trying to tackle that's come to light in these depositions as well.

-Correct, because you're considered uh the publisher, right?
+Because you're considered a publisher, right?

 And so that's been the topic of debate.